ossf/scorecard/config/README.md

 To annotate your repository, create a `scorecard.yml` file in the root of your repository.
 > You can also place your annotations in `.scorecard.yml` or `.github/scorecard.yml`.

-The file `scorecard.yml` looks like so:
+The file structure is as follows:

 ```yml
 exemptions: